List of members of the Hockey Hall of Fame: On-ice officials

-The on-ice official category has been in existence since 1961 and since then sixteen have been inducted.
+The on-ice official category has been in existence since 1961. and sixteen have since been inducted.
 For an official to be inducted to the Hockey Hall of Fame, they must be retired for a minimum of three years and must be nominated by an elected 18-person selection committee.
 As of 2007, a maximum of one on-ice official can be inducted in one year.